How Young Adults Can Overcome The Barriers To Homeownership

 How much is the average rent?

-The demand of rental properties has increased and so has the amount of rent people are charged.
+The demand for rental properties has increased, and so has the amount of rent people are charged.

 A one bedroom flat in a major city averages at £650 whilst the same flat outside of the city would cost £550 a month.